wp-plugins/nextcellent-gallery-nextgen-legacy/readme.txt

 - NextCellent will inherit all the code from version 1.9.13 which is both good and bad.

-= Why then the name NextCellent instead NextGEN Legacy for example? =
+Why then the name NextCellent instead NextGEN Legacy for example? =

 - Because I believe there is space to improve the plugin while listening the community.
-So it is likely this version continue evolving while NextGEN follows its own path.
+It is likely this version continue evolving while NextGEN follows its own path.
 Can't be two plugins with same name and following different directions, can be?
 That would be SO confusing for Wordpress users.

 = Will NextCellent work with new NextGEN (2.0.x) side by side? =